 Although the exact definition of “low barrier” varies greatly depending on whom you ask, it essentially means that the requirements for entry are limited or minimal.
 With a focus on “harm reduction,” low-barrier shelters encourage homeless individuals to seek resources by eliminating those obstacles.

 The overall goal is to get as many people off the streets as possible.
-We open our doors, hold our arms out, and everyone is welcome to come in with a genuine love that only God can bring.
+We open our doors and hold our arms out, and everyone is welcome to come in with a genuine love that only God can bring.
 We’ve tried to remove every reason that might keep someone from coming to the shelter:

 But Low Barrier Doesn’t Mean Low Standards.